I was never good with New Year’s Resolutions.

 I write down a lot of words the speak to me.
 Then I drill it down to what I really want to feel.
 If the word still doesn’t feel right, I look it up in the dictionary or thesaurus.
 And usually, the right word then whispers in my ear ‘pick me!’…

-Because as always, it has multiple meanings and touches many areas in my life.
+As always, it has multiple meanings and touches many areas in my life.

 If you need help, Christine Kane has a wonderful Word of the Year Discovery Tool to create your word of the year (and it’s free too).